Muthu (soundtrack): Release

 The soundtrack album was released on 8 October 1995 at Kalaivanar Arangam in Madras (now Chennai), where Rajinikanth and Kamal Haasan along with Ravikumar, Rahman and Vairamuthu unveiled the audio cassettes to the public.
 Over cassettes of Muthus soundtrack were sold on the release date.
 It was the most popular foreign soundtrack in Japan.
-"Thillana Thillana" was adapted by Nadeem–Shravan into "Deewana Deewana" for the 1996 film, Jung.
-The songs from Muthu were later retained in its Kannada remake in 2004, Sahukara, though Rajesh Ramanath was credited for its music.

 Reception

 D. S. Ramanujam of The Hindu appreciated the soundtrack, particularly "Thillana Thillana", "Kuluvalilae" and "Kokku Saiva Kokku".
 Ananda Vikatan praised the song sequences for their vibrancy.
 MM of The Indian Express wrote that the music, barring "Oruvan Oruvan", "doesn't stand out.
 The beat of the songs and the way they are picturised do not somehow jel together".

+Legacy

+"Thillana Thillana" was adapted by Nadeem–Shravan into "Deewana Deewana" for the 1996 film, Jung.
+The songs from Muthu were later retained in its Kannada remake in 2004, Sahukara, though Rajesh Ramanath was credited for its music.
+"Kuluvalilae" was heavily sampled by British singer Teejay Arunasalam for his 2014 song "Thaen Kudikka".